AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md

 `2` **Add CNAME for Email Tracking Links**

-Add the email CNAME marketing sent you, so that `[YourEmailCNAME]` points to [MktoTrackingLink], the default tracking link that Marketo assigned, in the format:
+Add the email CNAME marketing sent you, so that `[YourEmailCNAME]` points to [MktoTrackingLink], the default tracking link that Marketo Engage assigned, in the format:
 `[YourEmailCNAME].[YourDomain].com` IN CNAME `[MktoTrackingLink]`

 For example: